experimentalpolitics/immigration/prelim/First-Pass.md

 ## View(dat)
 ```

-# H3 - effects of corrective information condition on preferred media choice

 Here, I subset the data to include those individuals who were part of
 the control group and preferred either FOX or MSNBC and calculated their
 mean immigration levels based on the 3 immigration questions asked after
 they would have read the story (if they were not in control).
 I also
-calculated their CIs in the table belo.
+calculated their CIs in the table below.

-Added those in the neither category\!
+Added those in the neither
+category\!

-# control -
+## control -

 ``` r
 preferMSNBC_Control <- subset(dat, tv_prefer > 0 & condition == "control")